-How to use Common Herbs to Heal and Promote Well-being and Good Health.
+How to use Common Herbs in Healing

 Herbs and plants have been used throughout history all over the world to enhance health and heal illness and disease.
 In many places the introduction of conventional medicine has led to less people using herbal remedies and to beliefs that they do not work as well as prescribed medications or even that they do not work at all.

 In recent times interest in herbal and other alternative systems of medicine and healing has been growing as people search for ways to maintain good health and recover from illness without the many side effects prescription medication can have.

 Herbal remedies do not need to have difficult to source ingredients or require complicated preparation in order to be beneficial.
 Many commonly known herbs have healing properties and can be bought easily or grown at home.
 Many herbs can be grown in pots either outside or on a warm windowsill so even if you don't have a garden you should be able to grow them successful if you wish.
 Health benefits can often be gained purely by including herbs in food though in some cases it may be easier or required that specific remedies such as tinctures are prepared.

 Although herbs are natural they are not always safe to use in all applications or circumstances.
 Some herbs are unsafe for people with certain medical conditions or in specific periods of life.
 For example a herb maybe unsafe for babies, pregnant or breastfeeding women or people with conditions such as epilepsy or depression.
 Herbs can also interact with over the counter or prescription medications.
 It is important to check with trained medical or herbal practitioners in these cases.

 Place 1 heaped tsp of dried caraway seeds into a mug and cover with boiling water.
 Allow to seep for 5 minutes then strain saving the liquid.
 For children the infused water should be diluted as follows: